acousticseagull/riot-carousel/README.md

 # riot-carousel

-A simple carousel built on RIOT
+A simple carousel built with RIOT

 ## Demo